Government’s Future Fund open for applications

 Delivered through convertible loans, the Future Fund may be a suitable option for businesses that rely on equity investment and are unable to access the Coronavirus Business Interruption Loan Scheme.

 The Future Fund will make convertible loans of between £125,000 and £5m to businesses through its lead investors alongside equivalent match funding.
-The Fund is only available to unlisted businesses that have a substantial economic presence in the UK and have previously raised external funding of up to £250,000 in equity investment in the last five years.
+The Fund is only available to unlisted businesses that have a substantial economic presence in the UK (i.e. 50% or more of its revenue comes from the UK, or 50% or more of its employees are based in the UK) and have previously raised external funding of up to £250,000 in equity investment in the last five years.
 Loans will be delivered in partnership with the British Business Bank.

-The loans, however, come with a catch: an interest rate of 8% and a trigger, such as an IPO or sale, that could see the loan converted into equity at a 20% discount to value, or repaid with a 100% premium.
+The loans, however, come with a catch: a minimum interest rate of 8% and a trigger, such as an IPO or sale, that could see the loan converted into equity at a 20% discount to value, or repaid with a 100% premium.

 It is hoped that the Future Fund will plug the gap that angel and private equity investors have left as investment in new transactions has all but dried up.